mikejennings/do-terraform-ansible/README.md

 # ha-postgresql-terraform
-HA postgresql setup with replication.
+Simple keepalived setup for 2 servers on digitalocean.